tongyu0924/tongyu0924/README.md

 ## Hi there
+#### About Me
+- Name: Chia-Hsuan Hsu (tongyu)
 - CSIE @ NTUST
 - Core Team @ 2023 Google Developer Groups On Campus, NTUST
-- Passionate about computer vision, LLMs, and open source contributions
+- Passionate about Computer Vision, LLMs, and Open Source Contributions

 <!--
 **tongyu0924/tongyu0924** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.